 Don’t worry if camping isn’t your thing!
 Just setting up a tent in the garden during the day will encourage the kids to spend time outdoors – you don’t have to actually sleep outside!

 So, plan some summer activities that will keep the kids active whilst having fun.
 And don’t worry if you’re working and busy during the school holidays – you can still make sure your kids are getting the most out of their days with our Active Nation school holiday programmes.
-From kayaking to cricket, your local Active Nation venue has you covered with our huge range of fun activities on to keep your kids moving this summer!
+From kayaking to cricket, your local Active Nation venue has you covered with our huge range of fun activities to keep your kids moving this summer!